EMASE: Expectation-Maximization algorithm for Allele Specific Expression¶

 Briefly, EMASE: EM for allele-specific expression, uses individualized diploid genomes/transcriptomes adjusted for known genetic variations and quantifies allele-specific gene expression and total gene expressionsimultaneously.
 The EM algorithm employed in EMASE models multi-reads at the level of gene, isoform, and allele and apportions them probabilistically.

-Earlier, we developed Seqnature to utilize known genetic variations, bot SNPs and Indels, to build indivdualized genomes and adjust annotations.
-One can use Seqnature to create individualized diploid transcritpme and align RNA-seq reads simultaneously to the diploid transcriptome and get alignment file in BAM format.
+One can use g2gtools to create personalized diploid transcritpme and align RNA-seq reads simultaneously to the diploid transcriptome and get alignment file in BAM format.
 This diploid BAM file can be used as input to EMASE.

 Allele-specific gene expression in F1 Hybrids from model organisms¶

-If we have F1 hybrids with parental genetic variants information, one can use Seqnature to build strain specific genomes and extract diploid transcriptome.
-RNA-seq alignment bam file obtained by aligbning RNA-seq reads to the diploid transcriptome is used as input for EMASE.
+If we have F1 hybrids with parental genetic variants information, one can use g2gtools to build strain specific genomes and extract diploid transcriptome.
+RNA-seq alignment bam file obtained by aligning RNA-seq reads to the diploid transcriptome is used as input for EMASE.

 Personalized ASE analysis in Human¶